Anatomy and physiology

 This is the final step where the genetic material of sperm fuses with the genetic material of the ovum.

-After entry of nuclear material of sperm, ovum finishes its secondary meiotic division.
-As a result, the ovum produces some polar body and definitive ovum.
+As a result, the ovum produces some polar body and a definitive ovum.

 This definitive ovum contains a single copy of a chromosome (22+X) and it fuses with the sperm chromosome (22+Y).